grizio/micro-messager/README.md

 - [x] A user can fetch messages he received (messages until last time he fetch)
 - [x] A user can subscribe to another user and receive messages he globally send

+### Bonus

+When the received message is "boom", throws an exception.
+The supervisor will restart the failed actor and inform all other children actors.

 ## API

 Method | Url                          | Description